UHH-ISS/beemaster-hp/connector/README.md

 Then run `docker-compose up --build`

-Be sure to expose only the ports of *Dionaea* you want to be accessable to attackers.
+Be sure to expose only those ports of *Dionaea* you want to be accessable for attackers.

-Instead of passing `config-docker.yaml` as an argument (which is a config adjusted for this Compose file), you could also pass your own values, e.g.:
+Instead of passing `config-docker.yaml` as an argument (which is a config adjusted for this compose file), you could also pass your own values, e.g.:
 ```yaml
   connector:
     command: ["--sport","1337","--topic","leetevent/"]